hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 ### Querying for available OS images

-In order to list the available OS images for OS, add the below data statements in your terraform file ***main.tf***:
+In order to list the available OS images for OS, add the below data statements in your Terraform file ***main.tf***:

 ```hcl
 data "hpegl_metal_available_images" "ubuntu" {